Facts about varicose veins

 • Thick and hardened skin in the same area as above, which itches and is reddish, like eczema.

 • A sore on the skin that is red and has appeared without being caused by an injury or accident.
+This is likely to be a venous ulcer, and even with treatment may take many weeks to heal.

 Why Do People Get Varicose Veins?

-It is important to point out that varicose veins are very common and that anyone can develop them.
 Older people are more likely to get varicose veins simply because the valves in the veins (those that prevent blood from flowing back) wear out over the years.
 This is why varicose veins can also worsen with age.

 Varicose veins are so common that between 20-35% of adults experience varicose veins.